whassani/objecta-labs/product/fine-tuning-spec.md

 ---

-## 2. Recommended Approach for AgentForge
+## 2. Recommended Approach for ObjectaLabs

 ### Phase 1: MVP (Months 1-6)
 **Use**: **Few-Shot Prompting + RAG** (No fine-tuning)